 Go Big Red Foods!
 Husker-Inspired Healthy Eats

-When it comes to choosing the best red foods for your game day, we know that choosing a wide variety of produce can be beneficial for all areas of health.
-With Husker Fall sports in full effect, let’s shed some light on red foods and the punch they deliver against the competition.
+When it comes to choosing the best red foods for your game day party, we know that choosing a wide variety of produce can be beneficial for all areas of health.
+With Husker fall sports in full effect, let’s shed some light on red foods and the punch they deliver against the competition.

 Don’t let the unknown have you avoiding this antioxidant powerhouse!
-At first glance that look just like any other red food, but inside the thick skin are red seeds, called arils.
+At first glance, they look just like any other red food, but inside the thick skin are red seeds, called arils.

 Fun Facts About Arils